 Posted in Housing, Land Use, Regulation, Urban Development

 Tagged affordable housing, Boulder, california, Denver, Department of Agriculture, growth management, Hawaii, Housing, inequality, land owners, Land Use, land-use commission, Minneapolis, minorities, New York City, USDA

 Political and economic conditions in New Orleans before 2005 left the city unprepared for Hurricane Katrina.
 The government bureaucracies responsible for levee maintenance were mismanaged and corrupt officials diverted needed funds.
 Weak economic performance before Katrina also set up affected areas for slow recovery afterward.
 New Orleans’ experience shows how government can make a bad storm worse for vulnerable communities.
 Florida, also prone to hurricanes, can avoid these mistakes by learning from Katrina.

-Tagged corruption, economic growth, fema, Florida, hermine, hurricanes, katrina, louisiana, Matthew, new orleans, regulation
+Tagged corruption, economic growth, entrepreneurship, fema, flood, Florida, hermine, hurricanes, katrina, louisiana, Matthew, new orleans, regulation, storm, water